What WV Can’t Wait ForWest Virginia will be the best place in the country for veterans.

 How We Pay For It

-Total cost: $47.2 million annually, which will come from some of the revenue generated by our forthcoming Homestead Act.
+Total cost: $47.2 million annually, which will come from some of the revenue generated by our Homestead Act.

 - Beckley Veterans Nursing Home and future projects and infrastructure for veterans - $12 million